Maltodextrin and Allergen Labeling Requirements

 I know that malt contains gluten.
 Is maltodextrin (found in chips, breads) safe for people with celiac disease?

 The ingredient “maltodextrin” in FDA-regulated food is considered gluten-free if the ingredient list and/or the “Contains” statement do not include the word “wheat.”
-Please note that maltodextrin is generally considered gluten-free even when derived from wheat, due to the processing .
+Please note that maltodextrin is generally considered gluten-free even when derived from wheat, due to how it is processed.

 Please read below for more information on gluten-free food labeling and the important distinction between FDA and USDA-regulated foods.